Growth Planner FAQ

 What is the Growth Planner API?

-The Growth Planner API is a tool that analyzes a student’s Lexile and Quantile measures, along with other inputs, to estimate their growth trajectory in reading and math by the end of grade 12.
-Once the data is submitted, the API returns predicted growth data and, if requested, a visual graph representing progress toward specific targets.
+The Growth Planner API analyzes a student’s Lexile and/or Quantile measures derived from summative or interim assessments, along with other inputs to estimate and monitor growth trajectories in reading and math across the K–12 continuum.
+After data is submitted, the API returns projected growth results and an optional visual graph showing progress toward defined targets.
+Graph features can be configured to meet partner needs.

-All of this happens without adding a new assessment, making better use of the data already collected and increasing the return on testing time.
+All of this occurs without requiring a new assessment, helping educators make better use of data they already collect and increasing the return on instructional and testing time.

 How do educators use the Growth Planner graph in practice?

-The Growth Planner, powered by its proprietary algorithm and used in conjunction with summative or interim assessments, is a powerful tool for setting meaningful academic targets and charting a clear path toward college and career readiness.
-By projecting student growth in alignment with long-term goals, educators can personalize instruction, track progress, and support each student’s learning journey more strategically.
+The Growth Planner, powered by its proprietary algorithm and used with interim or summative assessments, helps educators set meaningful academic targets and visualize student growth across the K–12 continuum.
+By projecting growth in reading and math relative to defined targets, including College and Career Readiness ranges, educators can personalize instruction, monitor progress over time, and strategically support each student’s learning journey.

 What is the difference between the Growth Planner Summative and Interim endpoints?

-The Summative Growth Planner API endpoint accepts Lexile and Quantile measures from state summative assessments, typically administered at the end of grade or end of course (grades 3–12).
-It generates an estimated growth trajectory by the end of grade 12 and compares this measure against college- and career-ready target ranges, returning the results as both data output and in an optional MetaMetrics graph.
+The Summative Growth Planner API endpoint accepts Lexile and Quantile measures from state summative assessments, typically administered at the end of a grade or course (grades 3–12).
+It generates an estimated growth trajectory through grade 12 and compares results against College and Career Readiness target ranges, returning outputs as both data and an optional MetaMetrics graph.

-In July 2025, MetaMetrics released an Interim Growth Planner API endpoint that ingests Lexile and Quantile measures from interim assessments (grades 3–12).
-Like the summative version, it projects growth through grade 12 and compares results against college- and career-ready targets, available as data output or an optional MetaMetrics graph.
-The interim endpoint also provides added flexibility, allowing clients to:
+The Interim Growth Planner API endpoint, released in July 2025, accepts Lexile and/or Quantile measures from interim assessments, which can begin as early as kindergarten and extend through grade 12.
+Like the summative endpoint, it projects growth through grade 12 and compares results against readiness targets, returning data output and an optional MetaMetrics graph.

 What student information is needed to plot a graph?